 Samsung's Lee indicted over controversial 2015 merger

-South Korean prosecutors indicted Samsung heir Lee Jae-yong Tuesday on charges of stock-price manipulation and other financial crimes
+South Korean prosecutors have indicted Samsung heir Lee Jae-yong on charges of stock price manipulation and other financial crimes

-Lee’s attorneys refuted the charges, which were also filed against 10 other current and former Samsung executives, describing them as “investigators’ one-sided claims.”
-They maintain that a controversial 2015 merger between two Samsung affiliates that helped Lee increase control over the group’s crown jewel Samsung Electronics, the world’s biggest producer of computer chips and smartphones, was “normal business activity.”
+Lee’s attorneys denied the charges, which were also filed against 10 other current and former Samsung executives, describing them as “investigators’ one-sided claims.”
+They maintain that a controversial 2015 merger between two Samsung affiliates that helped Lee increase control over the group’s crown jewel, Samsung Electronics, the world’s biggest producer of computer chips and smartphones, was “normal business activity.”

 A Seoul court earlier rejected the prosecutors’ request to arrest Lee, who stepped into his leadership role after his father, Samsung Electronics Chairman Lee Kun-hee, fell ill in May 2014.

-The charges against Lee and other Samsung officials include stock-price manipulation, breach of trust, and auditing violations related to the 2015 merger between Samsung C&T Corp and Cheil Industries, said Lee Bok-hyun, a senior official from the Seoul Central District Prosecutors’ Office.
+The charges against Lee and the other Samsung officials include stock price manipulation, breach of trust, and auditing violations related to the 2015 merger between Samsung C&T Corp. and Cheil Industries, said Lee Bok-hyun, a senior official from the Seoul Central District Prosecutors’ Office.

 Lee Jae-yong was sentenced to five years in prison in 2017 for offering 8.6 billion won ($7 million) in bribes to former South Korean President Park Geun-hye and one of her longtime confidants while seeking government support for the 2015 merger.
-It went ahead despite opposition from some shareholders.
+It went ahead despite opposition from some shareholders who said the deal unfairly benefited the Lee family.

 Park, who was ousted from office in March 2017, is currently serving a decades-long prison term after being convicted of bribery, abuse of power and other corruption charges.